businesspolicy/businesspolicy.github.io/_tutorials/external-analysis/strategic-groups-analysis.md

 1.  **List Relevant Companies:**

-    Use the content from earnings call transcripts, industry reports, analyst reports, and executive interviews to create a list of companies operate in your business landscape.
+    Use the content from earnings call transcripts, industry reports, analyst reports, and executive interviews to identify a list of companies that operate in your business landscape.
 Make sure to understand and confirm how these companies relate to yours.
 Comparing business models, horizontal/vertical integration, product markets and geographic presence often provides a good start.

 1.  **Identify Key Dimensions:**
     *   Identify the key dimensions that differentiate firms within your company's industry.